Vicc2008/daniellenard/README.md

-# daniellenard
+# Daniel Lennard
-The Amazing World of Gumball
+The Amazing World of Gumball OS